Meet the Writing and Communication Center Staff

 Agnes Fellner, Staff Specialist

 Agnes has an MA degree in English Language and Literature from Budapest, Hungary, where she grew up.
 She is happy to help with graduate or undergraduate assignments and talk to you about strategies that can help you become a better editor of your own work.
 If you are an ESL student, Agnes gladly shares her own experiences and the knowledge she gained from being a non-native speaker of English herself.
-She likes languages, obscure films, and Darth Vader.
+Apart from her regular writing center work, she offers specialized assistance on formatting graduate theses and dissertations.
+She enjoys learning new languages, watching obscure films, and contemplating the solitary existence of her closet walls.